danaikorre/dsmanufacturing.github.io/index.md

 Class examples will include open-access data on a variety of relevant issues such as [Supply Chain Datasets](https://www.kaggle.com/abdelrahmancae/supply-chain-analysis-and-modeling), [Research and Development](https://data.world/ie-central-stats/506f5e92-cf59-48c0-8ad7-943482cca2c7) and quality prediction (e.g., https://www.kaggle.com/edumagalhaes/quality-prediction-in-a-mining-process).

 ### Learning Outcomes
+1. **Understand** : Have knowledge of the data ecosystem of manufacturing companies
-1. **Program** : Identify and deploy strategies for writing, understanding and managing computer programs using Python and version control.
+2. **Program** : Identify and deploy strategies for writing, understanding and managing computer programs using Python and version control.
-2. **Data** : The ability to wrangle, analyse, learn from and visualise a range of data, in a way that demonstrates its relevance to digital manufacturing.
+3. **Data** : The ability to wrangle, analyse, learn from and visualise a range of data, in a way that demonstrates its relevance to digital manufacturing.
 4. **Evaluation:** : Critically reflect on the results and suggest constructive solutions.
 5. **Communicate** : Communicate around manufacture relevant issues, supported by the use of multiple data sources and appropriate analysis.
 6. **Apply** : Competently apply data science techniques and tools.
 7. **Professionalism** : Working in collaborative, interdisciplinary teams to a high professional standard.
-8. **Understand** : Have knowledge of the data ecosystem of manufacturing companies

 ### Takeaways